 Order Insight and Consumer Clarity

 Cardholders contact their card issuer to inquire about a purchase or to gather additional information, prompting the issuer to identify the transaction and request information.
-Solidgate validates the merchant’s enrollment in Order Insight or Consumer Clarity, requests the order details, and routes the request directly to the merchant, who retrieves the order details from their database and returns them via API response, which is then sent back to the issuer for review with the cardholder to determine the legitimacy of the transaction and the need for a dispute.
+Solidgate validates the merchant’s enrollment in OI or CC, requests the order details, and routes the request directly to the merchant, who retrieves the order details from their database and returns them via API response, which is then sent back to the issuer for review with the cardholder to determine the legitimacy of the transaction and the need for a dispute.

 - When cardholders inquire about a purchase, the card issuer requests information about the transaction.

-- Solidgate validates whether the merchant is enrolled in Order Insight or Consumer Clarity.
+- Solidgate validates whether the merchant is enrolled in OI or CC.

 - Solidgate requests the retrieval of order details from the merchant.